 Category Weightage

-Mid term exam 25%
+Mid-term exam 25%

-Final exam 40%
+Final-term exam 40%

 Term Project 25%

 Attendance & class participation 10%

-2) Both the exams will have multiple choice questions similar to the Chartered Financial Analysts (CFA) program consisting of both numericals and applications of theory.
+2) Both the exams will have multiple choice questions similar to the Chartered Financial Analysts (CFA) program covering both numerical problems and application of concepts learned in class.
 For the two exams, the coverage will be till date material.
 However, the final exam will be comprehensive although larger weight will be on material post-midterm.

-3) Makeup exams that are relatively more difficult than scheduled exams will be permitted 1) if requested in advance, and/or 2) for very serious reasons.
+3) Makeup exams will be scheduled under extraordinary circumstance only when requested in advance for very serious reasons.
 Such serious circumstances must be validated in writing by an appropriately accredited professional (e.g. medical doctor etc.).
 If the absence is not excused according to the university guidelines, the exam grade will be recorded as zero.
 The make-up exam should be taken within one week after the regularly-scheduled exam time.
+The make-up exam will usually be tougher than the regular exam in order to balance out the advantage vis-à-vis regular exam takers.
+However, professional exams or interviews are not valid reasons for rescheduling the exams.